+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Cecily practises all aspects of property law, including both residential and commercial landlord and tenant law and real property.
 She likes difficult legal problems.

-In October 2022, Cecily was shortlisted for the John Collins Pro Bono Excellence Award at the Bar Pro Bono Awards.
+In April 2024, Cecily was shortlisted for the Junior Pro Bono Barrister of the Year at the 2024 Bar Pro Bono Awards.
+She was shortlisted for the John Collins Pro Bono Excellence Award at the 2022 Bar Pro Bono Awards.

 Current and recent work includes: